InjuMichorius/BeerStop/README.md

 [Click here for the live demo](https://injumichorius.github.io/drawars)

 ## Goal
 The goal of drawars is to provide groups of friends a joyfull experience during quarataine.
 One user needs to draw a given word, while the others need to guess the word.
-The person that draws the best and/or guesses the most words wins the drawars and will be Drawars warrior!
+The person that draws the best and/or guesses the most words wins the drawars and will be the ultimate Drawars warrior!

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.